 If you need to get across London on a strike day, it may be worth opting for an overground experience courtesy of a London bus.

-It’s unclear how much, if at all, the upcoming Aslef strikes will affect the Tube.
-Regardless, Transport for London expects its buses to be operating as normal throughout the period.
+It’s unclear how much, any possible upcoming strikes will affect the Tube.
+Regardless, Transport for London expects its buses to be operating as normal throughout such periods.
 However, be prepared for a crowded journey, as many other commuters and tourists will have exactly the same idea as you.

 If you’re lucky though, you’ll score a decent seat on one of the best sightseeing routes around the capital.
 Much better than being stuck underground and a lovely way to get around.